dhbrand/Projects/App Creation/Create an Agave App.md

 3. Login to Agave ToGo
 	a.
 Click the Apps tab
 	b.
 Click the settings gear and add new app
 	c.
-If you are making your first app you can use a previously existing 	publishing app as your template
+If you are making your first app you can use a previously existing app as your template
 	d.
 The deployment path is where you are storing all the files necessary to 	run the app; You can direct to your Discovery Environment folders
 		(i.e. dhbrand/Apps/AlphaSim1.08)
 	e.
-The execution is the same as the one we just create.
-It should be 	available from the dropdown menu\
+The execution is the same as the one we just created.
+It should be available from the dropdown menu
-	f.

-4.